 - Blogs are aimed at the awareness stage of the buyer's journey

 - The content should be educational and informative, not sales-heavy

 - Post new blogs regularly and use SEO and social media to promote them

-Speak to one of us at Flowbird today to find out more about how blogs fit into the buyer’s journey and how they can complement your current marketing strategy.
+Speak to one of us at Flowbird today to learn more about how blogs fit into the buyer's journey and how they can complement your current marketing strategy.